 Ebola and Marburg

 Ebola and Marburg haemorrhagic fevers are rare but deadly.
-Outbreaks can kill 25 to 90 per cent of those infected, spreading fear and panic.
-No cure exists and treatment is mainly symptomatic.
+Outbreaks can kill 25 to 90 per cent of those infected, spreading fear and panic among affected communities.

 Worldwide, an estimated 71 million people are infected with the hepatitis C virus, double the number living with HIV.
 While hepatitis C can be cured, few people have access to treatment.